Food Inflation in india

 Previous

-• Reasons for Change: The decline is mainly attributed to falling prices of vegetables, eggs, pulses, meat & fish, cereals & products, and milk & products.
+• Reasons for Change: The decline is driven by falling prices in vegetables, pulses, meat & fish, fruits, eggs, and sugar, alongside a favorable base effect.

-Please Note: Data published in April represents the inflation rate for March.
-This is because it is calculated and reported for the previous month after analyzing price changes.
+Note: Data published in June reflects the inflation for May, as CPI is always reported for the previous month.

 Food Inflation in India Chart